-Section C-3 'Service Specifications' is incorporated into Section C-1 'Waiver Services.'

-C-4: Additional Limits on Amount of Waiver Services

-a.
-Additional Limits on Amount of Waiver Services.
-Indicate whether the waiver employs any of the following additional limits on the amount of waiver services (select one).

-Not applicable- The state does not impose a limit on the amount of waiver services except as provided in Appendix C-3.

-Applicable - The state imposes additional limits on the amount of waiver services.

-authorized for one or more sets of services offered under the waiver.

-When a limit is employed, specify: (a) the waiver services to which the limit applies; (b) the basis of the limit, including its basis in historical expenditure/utilization patterns and, as applicable, the processes and methodologies that are used to determine the amount of the limit to which a participant's services are subject; (c) how the limit will be adjusted over the course of the waiver period; (d) provisions for adjusting or making exceptions to the limit based on participant health and welfare needs or other factors specified by the state; (e) the safeguards that are in effect when the amount of the limit is insufficient to meet a participant's needs; (f) how participants are notified of the amount of the limit. (check each that applies)

-Limit(s) on Set(s) of Services.
-There is a limit on the maximum dollar amount of waiver services that is
+r 1915(c) HCBS Walver: Draft MS.005.06.00 - Jul 01, 2022 Page 94 of 169 : Participant Services -3: Waiver Services Specifications vice Specifications' is incorporated into Section C-1 'Waiver Services.' : Participant Services -4: Additional Limits on Amount of Waiver Services nal Limits on Amount of Waiver Services.
+Indicate whether the waiver employs any of the following additional the amount of waiver services (select one). applicable- The state does not impose a limit on the amount of waiver services except as provided in Appendix . plicable - The state imposes additional limits on the amount of waiver services. en a limit is employed, specify: (a) the waiver services to which the limit applies; (b) the basis of the limit, uding its basis in historical expenditure/utilization patterns and, as applicable, the processes and methodologies are used to determine the amount of the limit to which a participant's services are subject; (c) how the limit will adjusted over the course of the waiver period; (d) provisions for adjusting or making exceptions to the limit based participant health and welfare needs or other factors specified by the state; (e) the safeguards that are in effect on the amount of the limit is insufficient to meet a participant's needs; (f) how participants are notified of the bunt of the limit. (check each that applies) Limit(s) on Set(s) of Services.
+There is a limit on the maximum dollar amount of waiver services that is authorized for one or more sets of services offered under the waiver.
+Furnish the information specified above.
+Prospective Individual Budget Amount.
+There is a limit on the maximum dollar amount of waiver services authorized for each specific participant.
+Furnish the information specified above.
+Budget Limits by Level of Support.
+Based on an assessment process and/or other factors, participants are assigned to funding levels that are limits on the maximum dollar amount of waiver services.
+Furnish the information specified above.
+Other Type of Limit.
+The state employs another type of limit.
+Describe the limit and furnish the information specified above.